Information About: Eligible Properties

 A purchase-rehabilitation project can be complicated.
 After we receive an application, a NIDC loan officer will contact you about your case and discuss the process.
 We can issue a pre-commitment within five business days of receiving a complete application.
-Generally, clients should allow for 45 days between submitting a complete application and the closing on the purchase of the home.
+Generally, clients should allow for 180 days or 6 months between submitting a complete application and the closing on the purchase of the home.
 This allows time to develop a scope of work, select a contractor, and finalize your financing.

 What about inspections, the scope of work, and appraisals?

 After the pre-commitment, a staff Rehabilitation Specialist will contact you to go through the property and work with you to develop the scope of work.
 All City-owned properties are listed along with basic scopes of work summarizing repairs needed to bring the homes into code compliance.
 Participants in the Homebuyer Assistance program may be required to make additional repairs to minimize the chance that critical systems in the home (roofing, electrical, plumbing, furnace, etc.) will require major repairs during the initial years of ownership.